 Staycation in one of these Northern Ireland cities

 Don’t get me wrong there is definitely a time and place for a full-blown “holiday”.
-That place is Mauritius and the time is anytime someone wants to give me an all-expenses-paid trip there!
+That place is Mauritius and the time is anytime someone wants to give us an all-expenses-paid trip there!
 But a staycation is well worth your time.

 Incase you need convincing, here are some other reasons why staycations are good.